Moments that Matter

 Joachim Ramakers

-Moments that Matter is a series of short conversations about moments when experienced practitioners realised that something they trusted — a strategy, a system, a belief — no longer fully held.
+Moments that Matter is a series of short conversations about moments when experienced humanitarian, development and peacebuilding professionals realised that something they trusted — a strategy, a system, a belief — no longer fully held.
 In humanitarian, development, and peacebuilding work, we operate within carefully designed strategies, mandates, policies, and institutional responsibilities.
 These frameworks provide direction, structure, and accountability.
 They are necessary.
 They are often sincerely held.
 But they rest on assumptions.
 About how systems function.
 About what people need.
 About how change happens and what we believe our actions will lead to.
 And sometimes even about the core values held by others involved.
 Most of the time, these assumptions guide us well.
 Until a moment comes when we realise they no longer fully hold.
 What then?
 In these moments, continuing as before is often the easiest option.
 It is rarely the most honest one.
 The ability to recognise such moments — and to recalibrate without certainty — may be one of the most demanding aspects of responsible leadership.
 Each episode focuses on one such moment.
 Guests reflect not on achievements, but on disruption.
 Not on success stories, but on realisations that changed how they understood what acting responsibly required.
 These are conversations about responsibility, doubt, legitimacy, power, listening, and course correction in complex environments where foreign aid, project management, and institutional action depend on assumptions that must sometimes be questioned.
 Episodes are intentionally short, around 15 minutes, and designed for attentive listening.
 This series is for those who believe that leadership in these sectors is not only about delivering results, but about recognising when the way we see no longer holds — and understanding that credibility is not asserted through authority, but rebuilt through attention.

 Episodes